top of page

 Session Prep Guide

 Below I've expanded on some of the frequent questions I get asked prior to a photoshoot.
 I hope this better helps you feel at ease as you prepare for your upcoming session with me.
 If we haven't already, we'll confirm the day, time and location of your session via email.
-In the week or two prior to your session, I'll be in touch to confirm final details and meeting location.
+The week of your session, I'll be in touch to confirm final details and meeting location.

 In the meantime, please feel free to reach out with any other questions you have!